Nilathingal Thundam Perumal temple

-Nilthingal Thundam Perumal temple (also called Chandrasoodeswarar Perumal temple) is a Hindu temple dedicated to Vishnu, located in Kanchipuram in the state of Tamil Nadu, India.
+Nilathingal Thundam Perumal temple (also called Chandrasoodeswarar Perumal temple) is a Hindu temple dedicated to Vishnu, located in Kanchipuram in the state of Tamil Nadu, India.
 The temple is located in a shrine in Ekambareswarar Temple, the largest temple in the town of Kanchipuram, located in the northern part of the town.
 The temple gopuram (gateway tower) is 59 m tall, which is one of the tallest gopurams in India.

 The temple is glorified in the Nalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Vishnu, who is worshiped as Nilathingal Thunda Perumal and his consort Lakshmi as Nilathingal Thunda Nayagi.

 Six daily rituals and two major yearly festivals are held at the temple, of which the Vaikuntha Ekadashi festival, celebrated during the Tamil month of Margali (December–January), is the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
 Unlike other Vaishnavite temples where a Vaishnavite priest officiates, the temples has a Saiva priest as it in inside a Shiva temple.

 Legend

 Parvati, the consort of Shiva was doing penance under the temple's ancient mango tree near Vegavathi river.
 In order to test her devotion Shiva sent fire on her.
 The goddess Parvati prayed to her brother, Vishnu for help.
 Vishnu took the crescent from Shiva's head and reflected the rays which then cooled down the tree as well as Parvati.
 Shiva wanted to test Parvati again and sent the river Ganga (Ganges) to disrupt her penance.
 Parvati prayed to Ganga and convinced her that both of them were sisters and so she should not harm her.
 Subsequently, Ganga did not disturb her penance and Parvati made a Shiva Linga out of sand to get united with Shiva.
 Shiva came to be known as Ekambareswarar or "Lord of Mango Tree" and Vishnu as Nilathingal Thundam.

 As per Hindu legend, Parvati was doing penance at this place to attain the blessings of her husband Shiva.
 She sought the help of Vishnu to help her in the cause.
 Vishnu appeared as Vamana with a conch and disc and radiated light as moon.
-It is believed that Vishnu appeared for Chandra (moon) and Shiva.
+It is believed that Vishnu appeared for Chandra (moon) and Shiva worshipped Vishnu here.